top of page

 Why JustWrite?

-Frequency and Risk.
-Employees write thousands of words every day.
-Emails, texts, memos, presentations and more.
-While writing is a core task for employees, many never receive training on it.
-This reduces efficiency, and puts companies at risk.
-In litigation, investigations, and other proceedings a company's words are the evidence that determines the outcome, sometimes costing millions of dollars.
-In everything employees write, every word can increase or decrease risk.
+Employees write all day, every day.
+Emails, texts, memos, analyses, and more.
+And yet, most employees never receive training on it, putting companies at risk.
+In litigation, investigations, and other proceedings, words are the evidence that determines the outcome.
+Every word, then, can increase or decrease risk.
+JustWrite helps employees reduce the risks in their writing by improving its quality and clarity.

 Reduce risk